Pizzaworkspace2/Eaglercraft-dev-1.8/README.md

 - Published source code for 1.21 minecraft.
 Credit to him for lots of the assets and models.

 **Pizzaworkspace2**
+- Adds blocks and items.
-- Added blocks and items and compiled the code.
+- Updates textures and compiles the code.

+**RaveTek**
+-Now banned
+-Recovery of some of his repostiories gives us lots of new textures and assets for the game.

+**AR-DEV-1**
+-Has lots of 1.14.4 files uploaded in a deleted repository.
+(Recovered)

 **IN DEVOLOPMENT!!!!**